• Articles

 • The Three Principles of CST

-• Human Dignity Dignity is intrinsic.
-Legal status does not define a person’s worth.
-The person remains infinitely valuable regardless of legal status.
-Their dignity before God is not contingent.
+• Human Dignity — Dignity is intrinsic.
+Legal status does not define a person’s worth before God or before the law as it ought to be.

-• The Common Good Laws should enable constructive participation, not produce permanent marginalization.
+• The Common Good — Laws should enable constructive participation, not produce permanent marginalization.
 A system that offers no path to reconciliation fails both the individual and the community.
-Laws should facilitate human flourishing, not create permanent classes of vulnerable people.

 • Immigration & Mass Deportations